Frontline (American TV program)

 Frontline (stylized in all capital letters) is an investigative documentary program distributed by the Public Broadcasting Service (PBS) in the United States.
 Episodes are produced at WGBH in Boston, Massachusetts.
 The series has covered a variety of domestic and international issues, including terrorism, elections, environmental disasters, and other sociopolitical issues.
-Since its debut in 1983, Frontline has aired in the U.S. for 42 seasons, and has won critical acclaim and awards in broadcast journalism.
+Since its debut in 1983, Frontline has aired in the United States for 42 seasons and has won critical acclaim and awards in broadcast journalism.
 Frontline has produced over 800 documentaries from both in-house and independent filmmakers, 200 of which are available online.

 Format

 The program debuted in 1983, with NBC anchorwoman Jessica Savitch as the show's first host, but Savitch died later after the first-season finale.
 PBS NewsHours Judy Woodruff took over as host in 1984, and hosted the program for five years, combining her job with a sub-anchor place on The MacNeil-Lehrer NewsHour when Jim Lehrer was away.
 In 1990, episodes of Frontline began airing without a host, and the narrator was left to introduce each episode.

 Most Frontline reports are an hour in length, but some are extended to 90 minutes, two hours, or beyond.
 Frontline also produces and transmits such occasional specials as From Jesus to Christ, The Farmer's Wife, and Country Boys.

 Since 1995, Frontline has been producing deep-content, companion web sites for all of its documentaries.
 The program publishes extended interview transcripts, in-depth chronologies, original essays, sidebar stories, related links and readings, and source documents including photographs and background research.
 Frontline has made many of its documentaries available via streaming Internet video, from its website.

 Will Lyman is the distinctive voice who has narrated most of the installments of the program since its inception in 1983.
 However, certain reports have been narrated by David Ogden Stiers and Peter Berkrot or by correspondents who appear on screen.